jeremiahsnapp/dev-lxc/README.md

 ### Create and Manage a Cluster

-The following instructions will use a tier cluster for demonstration purposes.
+The following instructions will build a tier cluster with an Analytics server for demonstration purposes.
-The size of this cluster uses about 3GB ram and takes a long time for the first build of the servers.
+The size of this cluster uses about 3GB ram and takes awhile for the first build of the servers.
 Feel free to try the standalone config first.

 #### Define cluster